 Selfishness in Children – Tips to Raise an Altruistic Child

 When kids grow up, they pay more attention to themselves.
 This is a completely normal phenomenon as kids become aware of who they are and go through new cultural and social dynamics.
 Usually, children are averse to the thought of being an odd one out in a crowd.
 So, they focus on their own behaviour and looks in order to fit in the crowd.
-Experts usually call this developmental phase as the ‘imaginary audience’, when kids believe that everyone’s attention is on them.
-Don’t worry as this kind of self-focus is normal, but it becomes wrong when it turns into extremely selfish behaviour.
+Experts usually call this developmental phase the ‘imaginary audience’, when kids believe that everyone’s attention is on them.
+Don’t worry, as this kind of self-focus is normal, but it becomes wrong when it turns into extremely selfish behaviour.

 What Causes Selfish Behaviour in a Child?

 There are many causes that lead to the development of selfish behaviour in a child, and parents might be the ones directly or indirectly contributing to it.
+The signs of a selfish child can be easily detected and remedied.

 Here are a few causes of selfishness in a child: